Zhang Liang (Western Han): Zhang Liang and Taoism

+Story in Journey to the West

+In the 16th-century Chinese novel Journey to the West, there is a mention of his encounter with Huang Shigong.
+When Sun Wukong found himself in a heated argument with his master, Tang Sanzang, he decided to part ways and soar through the realms.
+Upon reaching the East Sea, he received an invitation from the Dragon King of the East Sea.
+Inside the palace, a painting titled "Three Entrances to the Bridge" caught his eye.
+He inquired about its meaning, prompting the Dragon King to tell a tale.

+The Dragon King recounted, "At the end of the Qin dynasty, Zhang Liang encountered Huang Shigong on a bridge.
+To gauge his potential, Huang Shigong deliberately knocked off his shoe three times, each time falling beneath the bridge, testing Zhang Liang's patience.
+Though tempted to anger, Zhang Liang maintained respect for the elder.
+Impressed by his diligence, Huang Shigong secretly imparted a heavenly book to him under the cover of night.
+This knowledge later enabled Zhang Liang to assist Liu Bang in establishing the Han dynasty.
+After achieving peace, Zhang Liang relinquished his position, retreated to the mountains, embraced the Daoist path, and ultimately attained immortality."

+Concluding the tale, the Dragon King advised Sun Wukong, stating, "The Great Sage, if you do not protect Tang Sanzang and heed his guidance, you will not attain enlightenment and will remain merely a demon.
+Return to your master."
+Moved by the story, Sun Wukong returned to Tang Sanzang's side.

 Modern references

 Zhang Liang's encounter with Huang Shigong had also become one of the classic Chinese folk tales about humility for later generations to learn from.

 Zhang Liang is one of the 32 historical figures who appear as special characters in the video game Romance of the Three Kingdoms XI by Koei.
 He has higher intelligence stats than all these characters, except for Jiang Ziya.
 Zhang Liang is also a playable character of the "Wizard" class in the action RPG Prince of Qin.

 Zhang Liang has been portrayed in various media set in the Chu–Han Contention, such as The Great Conqueror's Concubine, and The Last Supper, and Han's third assassination attempt before he became the Emperor in The Mummy: Tomb of the Dragon Emperor.
 He appears in the 2012 television series King's War.
 He also appears as a character in the animation series The Legend of Qin.